JGCRI/gcamwrapper/README.md

 # First save the CO2 emissions before
 # Note we use the [GCAM Fusion](http://jgcri.github.io/gcam-doc/dev-guide/examples.html)
 # syntax to query results with a few additional features:
-# If we include a `+` in a filter it is interpreted by gcamdebugr to
+# If we include a `+` in a filter it is interpreted by gcamwrapper to
 # mean we want to record the name/year of the object seen at the step
 # We add a filter predicate `MatchesAny` which always matches
 co2_core <- get_data(g, "world/region[+NamedFilter,MatchesAny]//ghg[+NamedFilter,StringEquals,CO2]/emissions[+YearFilter,IntEquals,2020]")